-Mark by Kent Brower
+Mark: A Wesleyan Commentary by Kent Brower

 This is part of the New Beacon Bible Commentary series that is written from a Wesleyan perspective.
 Here, Brower goes verse by verse to draw out textual details, theological themes, and interpretive issues.
 Brower studied under F. F. Bruce, and is Senior Research Fellow and Senior Lecturer in Biblical Studies at Nazarene Theological College in Manchester, England.